epi2me-labs/wf-mpx/README.md

 * a simple text file providing a summary of sequencing reads,
 * an HTML report document detailing the primary findings of the workflow.
+* a draft consensus sequence obtained
+* a medaka polished assembly
 ## Useful links

 * [nextflow](https://www.nextflow.io/)